 - “Prolonged” means the disability is long-term and of indefinite duration or is likely to result in death.

 Medical evidence must be provided to CPP to prove that a disability is severe and prolonged.
 CPP typically takes about 6 months to make a decision about whether the application is approved.
-If an application is denied, there is an appeal process which includes strict time limits.
+If an application is denied, there is an appeal process that includes strict time limits.
 If your CPP Disability Benefit application is denied you should get legal advice promptly.

 Here are some facts regarding the CPP disability benefit: